 The District has two governmental funds: The General Fund and the Capital Reserve Fund.
-The General Fund is the chief operating fund of the District, whereas the Capital Reserve Fund is held for capital facilities projects.
-Total governmental funds fund balances increased \$113,645 in 2023, with ending fund balances totaling \$3,524,156 (\$3,449,577 in the General Fund; \$74,579 in the Capital Reserve Fund).
+The General Fund is the chief operating fund of the District, whereas the Capital Reserve Fund was held for capital facilities projects.
+With the completion of capital facilities projects in 2023 (the replacement of the roof and siding, and new audio visual equipment in two meeting rooms) the purpose of the Capital Reserve Fund was fulfilled and District dissolved into the General Fund in 2024., Overall governmental funds fund balance increased \$672,955 in 2024, with ending fund balance totaling \$4,197,111 See Supplementary Information for the Capital Reserve Fund Budgetary Comparison Schedule.